Make a preschool Earth Day sensory bin for the kids! Be sure to add this fun activity to your list of preschool sensory activities.

-Since I am all about reusing sensory materials, we turned that bin into a making words activity bin!
-I think this bin is great for Earth Day, a space theme, or just because it’s fun!
+Since I am all about reusing sensory materials, we turned that bin into a making words activity bin.
+I think this bin is great for Earth Day, a space theme, or any number of preschool themes you can think of!

 Are you following Fun-A-Day’s SPACE THEME Pinterest board?